luisico/gold-standard-images/README.md

 #### Upload

 The following instructions assume AWS CLI installed and configured to access your AWS account.
 In addition a AWS S3 bucket for temporary upload of the image before final import into an AWS image must be already available.
+Note that you might also need to configure AWS policies to accept image imports (see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/VMImportPrerequisites.html#vmimport-service-role).

 ``` sh
 build=aws